Freenove/Freenove_Ultimate_Starter_Kit/docs/source/fnk0017/codes/tutorial/First_use.rst

 - For blue board, reinstall the latest version of Arduino IDE.
 During installation, agree to install the driver.
 - For black board, see “InstallDriver.pdf” in “Drivers” folder (in the folder contains this Tutorial.pdf).

-:red:`Having problems?` Contact us for help!
+:combo:`bg-red font-bolder:Having problems?` Contact us for help!
 Send mail to: support@freenove.com

 Click "Verify" button.